T-Ash-90/gpt2-project/README.md

-# GPT-2 Chatbot
+# DialoGPT Chatbot

-This project implements a conversational chatbot using the GPT-2 language model.
-It allows interactive chatting with the bot in a command-line interface.
-The bot generates responses based on user input, maintaining the conversation history for context.
+This project implements a conversational chatbot using the **DialoGPT-medium** model, a dialogue-optimized variant of GPT-2.
+It allows interactive chatting in the command-line interface, maintaining conversational context across multiple turns.

 ## Features

-- **Interactive chat**: Type your messages and the bot will respond.
+- **Interactive chat**: Type your message and the bot responds in real-time.
-- **Token history management**: The conversation history is kept within a manageable length to avoid exceeding the model's token limit.
+- **Turn-based memory**: Keeps track of recent conversation history to provide context-aware responses.
+- **Dialogue-optimized model**: Uses `microsoft/DialoGPT-medium`, fine-tuned specifically for conversational interactions.
-- **Sampling-based generation**: The bot uses sampling techniques (`top-k`, `top-p`, and `temperature`) to make the responses more diverse and natural.
+- **Controlled text generation**: Uses `top-k`, `top-p`, and `temperature` sampling to balance response coherence and diversity.
-- **Customizable token length**: You can modify the maximum length of conversation history and generated responses.
+- **Token-efficient history**: Automatically manages conversation length to stay within model limits.

 ## Requirements

-To run this project, you'll need the following Python libraries:
+You’ll need the following Python libraries:

-- `torch`: For running the GPT-2 model.
+- `torch`: For running the language model.
-- `transformers`: For loading the GPT-2 model and tokenizer from Hugging Face.
+- `transformers`: For loading DialoGPT and tokenizing input.

-You can install the dependencies using `pip`:
+Install them using pip:

 ```bash
 pip install torch transformers